NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving randomly) to a group of survivors _in-need_.
 A single _survivor_ is placed in a corner of the map near a group of _in-need_, with the _first-responder_ located in the opposite corner.
 The _survivor_ is tasked by the _drone_ to fetch the _first-responder_ and must navigate through the map to reach them and assist the _in-need_ individuals.
 After that, the _first-responder_ will start helping all the _in-need_ survivors nearby until either all are dead or safe.

 == Divided branches

-First responders arriving on the scene find a wall of fire dividing the room in two.
-Due to their training all the _first-responder_ moves to the nearest in need (Moving policy direct), even when seeing other _first-responder_ going in that direction; not finding the other group of in need on the other side of the wall until it is too late.
+First responders arriving on the scene finds a wall of fire dividing the space in two.
+Due to their training, all the _first-responders_ moves to the nearest _in-need_ (Moving policy `DIRECT`), even when seeing another _first-responder_ going in that direction.
+This causes the _first-responders_ to focus first on the nearest group of survivors, and then on the group on the other side of the wall, reaching it too late.

-This scenario is designed to test the effectiveness of the model in bringing a _first-responder_ (moving directly to the closest _in-need_) to a group of _in-need_ individuals further than the ones already assisted.
-The policy of the _first-responder_ is to go to the closest _in-need_, and then to the next closest, and so on.
-Without _drone_ assistance, all the _first-responders_ would go to the same _in-need_, leaving the others to die.
-With our system, only the necessary _first-responders_ are instructed to go to the _in-need_, while the others are left to assist other _in-need_ individuals.
+This scenario is designed to test the effectiveness of the model in bringing _first-responders_ to all groups of _in-need_ individuals, increasing the chance of more survivors reaching safety.
+When using the policy `DIRECT`, _first-responders_ try to reach the nearest _in-need_, and after assisting him they go to the next closest, and so on.
+Without _drones_ assistance, all the _first-responders_ would go to the same group of _in-need_, leaving the others to die.
+With our system, the _first-responders_ get split assisting both groups.

-As before, we first check the survivor rate of the model without drones, obtaining $N%_max$ = $N%$ = 70%.
+As before, we first check the survivor rate of the model without drones, obtaining $N%_max$ = 60% and $N%$ = 40%.

-By turning on the system with $N_v$ = 1 and $N_r$ = 2, we obtain $N%_max$ = 70% and $N%$ = 40%.
-This highlights a weakness of the system: the drones always prefer the _first-responder_ when available, even if they are far, keeping them occupied longer than without the system.
+By turning on the system with $N_v$ = 1 and $N_r$ = 2, we obtain $N%_max$ = 60% and $N%$ = 50% improving the result, but not by much.
+This highlights a weakness of the system: the drones always prefer the _first-responder_ when available, even if they are very far away, keeping them occupied longer.
+In this case to further improve the survival rate either more _fist-responders_ are needed or a better decision policy for the _drones_ has to be implemented.

 = Conclusion

-In conclusion, our model allows us to formally check the safety of a room (within the given assumptions) and can be used to determine the maximum number of people allowed inside, the number of drones and their vision range needed, and the number of first-responders and their training level ($T_"fr"$) to maintain the survival rate at a chosen target.
+In conclusion, our model allows us to formally check the safety of a space (within the given assumptions) and can be used to determine the maximum number of people allowed inside, the number of drones and their vision range needed, and the number of first-responders and their training level ($T_"fr"$) to maintain the survival rate at a chosen target.

 #pagebreak()